-The Work Exchange Program (in class volunteers), field trips, kids night out, interns, volunteers, tours, etc....
+The Work Exchange Program (in class volunteers), field trips, kids night out, interns, volunteers, etc....

-We meet with 'Good Mornings' from a distance, at the front door, collect snack, diapers, nap items and walk your child to class.
-And we do the sign in through Procare.
-At this time parents do not use the ipads in the building.
+We meet with 'Good Mornings' from a distance, at the front door, collect snack, diapers, nap items and we walk your child to class.
+Sign in is done virtually through Procare on a tablet outside the front door

 Parents and the school provide unopened snacks, fruits and vegetables to the hallway.
 We wash foods and prepare for classes.
 Unlike the past students use a non reusable paper product for eating their snack.
 We no longer use sponges during eating times and for class clean-up.
 Student's sit distanced from others unless they are siblings during all snack times.